Woman talking on phone in front of a building.

 • something

-Unluckily, there are exceptions to the rules above, and some words only work with ‘make’ or ‘do.’
-All you can do is to learn the correct usage by heart or look it up if you’re unsure.
+Unluckily, there are exceptions to the rules above, and all you can do is learn the correct usage by heart or look it up if you’re unsure.
 You can find a list here.

-Believe it or not, but German-speaking folks are more relaxed with the usage of Past tenses than our English friends.
+Believe it or not, German-speaking folks are more relaxed using Past tenses than our English friends.
 This is a nice contrast to the general belief that German is so strict!

-We prefer to use the Present Perfect tense when we talk about past activities, no matter if they’re finished or still going.
+We prefer to use the Present Perfect tense when discussing past activities, whether they’re finished or still going.

 Examples: